 - you’re gonna have to learn how to use new tools and deal with new technologies all the time (making videos, changing platforms…);

-- you’re gonna have to grow up and mature business-wise, cause the money in the comic industry tend to migrate and you have to be ready to leave a safe nests to catch new opportunities as soon as they arise.
-Sometimes you’ll spend more money taking care of the business than drawing;
+- you’re gonna have to grow up and mature business-wise, cause the money in the comic industry tend to migrate and you have to be ready to leave a safe nest to catch new opportunities as soon as they arise.
+Sometimes you’ll find yourself spending more time taking care of the business than drawing;

-- you’re gonna have to be social and keep up with your network.
+- you’re gonna have to be social and build a network.

 But hey, who said the contrary?

-Thank you for being here and coping with my bad English and this unbearabe huge amount of information.
+Thank you for being here and coping with my bad English and this gigantic amount of information.
 I personally wish you the best luck in your comics adventure and I hope to see you successful one day, maybe also thanks to this article, even if just a little bit.

 My name is Kotopopi, I make silly comics since I was 10 and I hope I’ll be still making them at 100.